awsmug/simple-docker-webserver/Readme.md

 ### Webserver settings

-The nginx host by default is `localhost`.
+The nginx host by default is `test.web`.
 You can change the host it in the  `conf/nginx/nginx.conf`.
-But please keep in mind to add the host entry to your local `/etc/hosts` file.
+But please keep in mind to add the host entry to your local `/etc/hosts` file with en entry like this:

+`127.0.0.1 test.web`

 ## Launching Webserver